JackSloaner/TLAP-Exercises/README.md

 **Program description:** <br>
 Class for binary tree
 - Public methods:
   - `insertNum`: Insert number into next available spot in tree
   - `avgAllNums`: Find the mean of all numbers in the tree
   - `medianAllNums`: Find the median of all numbers in the tree
   - `modeAllNums`: Find the mode(s) of all numbers in the tree.
 Return pointer to an int array
   - `printModes`: Print modes.
 Takes pointer to int array as argument
   - `primitivePrint`: Print numbers in tree in sequence
   - `printTree`: Print the tree visually
   - Overloaded assignment operator, Base Constructor, Binary Tree constructor with given levels, Destructor

-\*\***Highlighted helper function**\*\*:
+- \*\***Highlighted Private Method**\*\*:
   - `mergeSort`: Sorts an array of integers using merge sort, returns a pointer to the sorted array

 ## Chapter 7: Code Reuse